simonp0420/PSSFSS.jl/docs/src/index.md

 CurrentModule = PSSFSS
 ```

-# [PSSFSS](https://github.com/simonp0420/PSSFSS) - analysis of polarization and frequency selective surfaces in Julia
+# [PSSFSS](https://github.com/simonp0420/PSSFSS) - Analysis of polarization and frequency selective surfaces in Julia

 [PSSFSS](https://github.com/simonp0420/PSSFSS) is a Julia package for analyzing